 Beyond the opportunities created within the SAR network, SAR has identified the following external job opportunities, academic, and non-academic resources.
 SAR will continue to update the lists below with the hope that they may be useful, especially for students and others who may not qualify for SAR’s protection services.
 Kindly note that general inaccuracies or outdated deadlines referenced within each of the listed resources are not SAR’s responsibility.

 The Scholar Guide is a handbook that focuses on how scholars can make the most of an academic opportunity in the SAR network and the wider academic community.
 It offers advice and guidance to assist scholars during their transitions into a new university community and in determining their short-term and long-term plans for the future.
 Although intended for SAR scholars, this handbook may be helpful for others, including those hosting and working with scholars.

-SAR has developed a directory of fellowship, scholarships and other academic opportunities from institutions around the world.
-A PDF listing these opportunities is available to download.
+SAR has developed a directory of fellowships, scholarships, and both academic and non-academic opportunities from institutions around the world.
+Access resources here.

 Online Scholar Training Modules